 Why Use Industrial Wipers?

 Cross-contamination is another property that should be carefully considered.
-Blue industrial rags that have colour-coded embroidery are an excellent solution.
+Industrial rags that have colour-coded embroidery are an excellent solution.
 The colour coding ensures they can be identified to prevent any risk of cross-contamination between industries.
-Once laundered, these wipers should undergo several rounds of metal detection for industries where swarf and metal shards are common.
+Once laundered, these wipers undergo several rounds of metal detection for industries where swarf and metal shards are common.
 These precautions not only reduce cross-contamination but prevent equipment and machinery damage.

 Watch our video today to find out more about Lindström’s industrial wiper rental service.